blocksds/sdk/readme.rst

 This is the option you should use if you want to help develop BlocksDS, or if you want to always use the cutting edge version of BlocksDS.

-Follow the instructions in `this file <docs/build-from-code.rst>`_ to use the Docker images.
+Follow the instructions in `this file <docs/build-from-code.rst>`_ to see how to build the SDK from source.

 4. Test
 *******